feixuxi/Ventilator/software/design/README.md

 alarms and readings derived from raw sensor values (such as measured PIP/PEEP).

 We chose to use two separate computers for three reasons.
-First, two computers reduces the amount of software that is immediately hazardous to the patient.
-Since our UI code runs on a separate device with no direct access to the ventilator’s actuators, a bug or crash in it is less likely to cause immediate harm; the ventilator will just keep running with the old params (and, in the future, sound an alarm).
+1. Two computers reduces the amount of software that is immediately hazardous to the patient.
+Since our UI code runs on a separate device with no direct access to the ventilator’s actuators, a bug or crash in it is less likely to cause immediate harm; the ventilator will just keep running with the most recent parameters (and, in the future, sound an alarm).
-Second, this design saves time and money because it allows us to use large libraries like Linux and Qt, which make it easier to develop the GUI, but would likely be unacceptable in a patient-critical module like the cycle controller.
-Third, having two modules adds a level of redundancy.
+2. This design saves time and money because it allows us to use large libraries like Linux and Qt, which make it easier to develop the GUI, but would likely be unacceptable in a patient-critical module like the cycle controller.
+3. Having two modules adds a level of redundancy.
 If the microcontroller crashes, it will immediately receive new commands from the Raspberry Pi, and the Pi can raise an alarm.
 Similarly, if the Pi crashes, the ventilator continues running with the